-Embedded motion makes medical instruments smaller
+Embedded motion for compact medical devices

 - Portable In-Vitro Diagnostics (IVD) systems with precision focus to identify cells or markers, or flow cytometry to count and sort cells.

 - Portable and wearable devices for point-of-care diagnostics, home monitoring and telemedicine.

 - Handheld optometry devices including fundus cameras, retinal cameras and autorefractors.

 - Wearable assisted vision devices to improve quality of life for the vision-impaired.

 - Miniature cameras for medical imaging and robotic surgery.

 - Laser scalpels small enough to fit in an endoscope.

 - Implantable devices that are adjustable in situ for drug delivery, orthopedics (bone growth and spine straightening), audiology, neurology, pain management, sleep apnea treatment and more.
 The implanted devices can be non-magnetic and MRI-safe.

 - Electrophysiology research – Instruments for electrode and silicon probe positioning – read the case study to learn how we used standard M3 microstages to develop our Multi-Probe Micromanipulator System.